Symmetries for the gKPZ equation via multi-indices: Introduction

+Even in this general context, the theory of regularity structures can be applied to give a proper family of solutions with the same freedom in the choice of the underlying parameters.
+Nevertheless, the same fundamental symmetries, the chain rule and the Itô isometry symmetry, can be formulated in this higher-dimensional setting (the latter involving the quadratic form $\sigma^{\!T}\sigma$) and a detailed description of the degrees of freedom for this equation has been provided.
+Below we summarize the actual state of the art on the knowledge of these symmetries, relating it with our paper.

-Let us mention that in \cite{BGHZ} combining the two symmetries, one can get a unique solution in a specific geometric context.
-In general, one does not expect to get this unique choice of solutions combining the two symmetries.
-The work \cite{BGHZ} provides valid combinatorial conditions for both symmetries.
-The proofs in \cite{BGHZ} for computing the vector space of solutions associated with these symmetries are performed by hand for the space-time white noise.
-One cannot treat the full subcritical regime with them.
+As can be seen immediately, the description of the symmetries in \cite{BGHZ} excludes the case $d = 1$, $m = 1$ (see \cite[Remark 1.9]{BGHZ}), which is precisely the case we treat here.
+Instead, their results hold in what we refer to as the high‑dimensional regime, i.e., when $d$ and $m$ are sufficiently large.
+In that regime, one can indeed apply a general injectivity result for a suitably extended evaluation map introduced in Definition \ref{def:ev_map}, see \cite[Theorem 5.25, 5,31]{BGHZ}, \cite[Remark 4.8]{BD24}.
+Let us also mention that in \cite{BGHZ}, by combining the two symmetries, one obtains uniqueness of solutions in a specific geometric setting.
+In general, however, one does not expect to recover a unique choice of solutions by combining these two symmetries alone.
+The work \cite{BGHZ} provides explicit combinatorial conditions for both symmetries.
+The proofs there for computing the vector space of solutions associated with these symmetries are carried out by hand in the space–time white noise setting and do not extend to the full subcritical regime.

-In \cite{BD24}, by using advanced algebra tools such as operad theory and homological algebra, one can view the key map for the chain rule symmetry as a derivation in a homological complex and compute its kernel which characterises this symmetry.
+In \cite{BD24}, using advanced algebraic tools such as operad theory and homological algebra, one can interpret the key map for the chain rule symmetry as a derivation in a homological complex.
+Its kernel—which characterizes this symmetry—can then be computed.
 This structure can be understood as a deformation of the so-called operadic twisting.
-The Itô Isometry remains an open problem in the context of high dimension.
-Both results from \cite{BGHZ,BD24} can be applied in one dimension but one gets an over-parametrisation of the equation by losing the injectivity of the coefficients.
+The Itô isometry, however, remains an open problem in the high‑dimensional context.
+The results from \cite{BGHZ,BD24} can be applied in one dimension, but they lead to an over‑parametrization of the equation due to the loss of injectivity in the coefficients.

+The study of the chain rule in one dimension was initiated in \cite{Bru}, where its dimension is derived formally for space–time white noise.
+We also mention \cite{wong}, which recovers the Itô product for the multiplicative stochastic heat equation, and \cite{Bel20}, where an Itô formula with KPZ‑type nonlinearities is derived for the additive stochastic heat equation.